VIJAYWHAT/contact-form-templates/README.md

 ### 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License. - Free to use, modify, and share.